 For more information on swabbing tools and procedures relating to Touch DNA collection, please don’t hesitate to contact one of our knowledgeable product specialists today.

 Ryan, Suzanna, MS. Touch DNA.
 What is it?
 Where is it?
 How much can be found?
 And, how can it impact my case?
 A question and answer guide to all things touch DNA.
 Ryan Forensic DNA Consulting.
-Retreived September 3, 2014 from: http://www.ryanforensicdna.com/yahoo_site_admin/assets/docs/Touch_DNA_article.59101908.pdf
+Originally Retrieved September 3, 2014.
+Retrieved from new link on February 21, 2019 from: http://ryanforensicdna.com/touchdna/

 Touch DNA: From the Crime Scene to the Crime Laboratory.
 Forensic Magazine.
 Retrieved September 3, 2014 from: http://www.forensicmag.com/articles/2013/04/touch-dna-crime-scene-crime-laboratory